Tejas-Sinroja/Academic-Ai-Assistant/README.md

 # Academic AI Assistant

 Academic AI Assistant is a powerful multi-agent system designed to transform the way students manage their academic life.
-Using LangGraph's workflow framework, it creates a network of specialized AI agents that work together to provide personalized academic support.
+Using LangChain's advanced RAG capabilities, it creates a network of specialized AI agents that work together to provide personalized academic support.

 ## Features

-- **Home**: Central dashboard, student profile management, and AI chat interface
+- **Home**: Central dashboard, student profile management
 - **Notewriter**: Processing academic content into personalized study materials using AI
 - **Planner**: Schedule optimization and task management
 - **Advisor**: Personalized learning advice based on your profile and academic data
+- **PDF Chat**: Advanced RAG-based chat with PDFs, notes, and multi-source knowledge bases
 - **Profile Management**: Create and manage student profiles with learning styles, academic goals, and performance metrics.
 - **AI-Enhanced Learning Assistant**: Chat with an AI assistant trained on educational resources and personalized to your profile.
 - **Notewriter Agent**: Transform content from various sources (text, web pages, PDFs, YouTube videos) into structured study notes tailored to your learning style.